New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: Security performance for the proposed protocols

 here, the solution of the equation for positive $r$ is the security threshold, $\mathcal{E}\approx0.15$.
-Thus, the corresponding new bit error rate would be $15\%$ (see Fig. \ref{fig:maximum tolerable error limit} (c)).
+Thus, the corresponding new bit error rate would be $15\%$ (refer to Fig. \ref{fig:maximum=000020tolerable=000020error=000020limit} (c)).

 We can now analyze the secret-key rate under the assumption that the protocol remains secure against collective attacks by Eve.
-Firstly, we will describe the initial state $\rho_{AB}^{n}$, and this description depends on the threshold QBER at which the protocol does not terminate prematurely.
-Thus, $\rho_{AB}^{n}$ represents a quantum state that should ideally be exclusively shared between Alice and Bob but is partially accessible to Eve, who can potentially perform collective attacks on it.
-Let's define $\Gamma$ as the collection of all two-qubit states $\sigma_{AB}$ that can result from Eve's collective attack on the initial state $\rho_{AB}^{n}$.
-The success of the attack is contingent on it leaving no discernible traces.
-In such a scenario, we must have $\sigma_{AB}^{\otimes n} = \rho_{AB}^{n}$.
+Firstly, we describe the initial state $\rho_{AB}^{n}$, which depends on the threshold QBER at which the protocol does not terminate prematurely.
+The state $\rho_{AB}^{n}$ represents a quantum state ideally shared exclusively between Alice and Bob but is partially accessible to Eve, who can potentially perform collective attacks on it.
+Let $\Gamma$ be the collection of all two-qubit states $\sigma_{AB}$ that can result from Eve's collective attack on the initial state $\rho_{AB}^{n}$.
+The success of the attack depends on it leaving no discernible traces.
+In such a scenario, we must have $\sigma_{AB}^{\otimes n}=\rho_{AB}^{n}$.
 However, the attack may not always succeed; in cases where it fails, it leaves detectable traces, leading to the termination of the protocol.
 Our interest lies in situations where the protocol is not terminated.
-To account for the possibility of such a situation, we assume the existence of a protocol (operation) that Eve can utilize to produce a state $\sigma_{AB}^{\otimes n} = \rho_{AB}^{n}$ using ancillary qubits and a portion of the initial state shared by Alice and Bob, which is accessible to Eve through the channel.
-Following the approach in Ref. \citep{RGK_05}, we can define a set $\Gamma_{QBER}$ as a subset of $\Gamma$, containing all states $\sigma_{AB}$ for which the protocol does not terminate prematurely.
-In other words, if $\sigma_{AB} \in \Gamma_{QBER}$, then the protocol is expected to generate a secret key.
-Renner et al. in \citep{RGK_05} have demonstrated that, based on the conditions outlined above, it is possible to establish both a lower bound and an upper bound on the secret-key rate for any protocol involving one-way post-processing.
+To account for the possibility of such a situation, we assume the existence of a protocol (operation) that Eve can utilize to produce a state $\sigma_{AB}^{\otimes n}=\rho_{AB}^{n}$ using ancillary qubits and a portion of the initial state shared by Alice and Bob, which is accessible to Eve through the channel.
+Following the approach in Ref. \cite{RGK_05}, we can define a set $\Gamma_{QBER}$ as a subset of $\Gamma$, containing all states $\sigma_{AB}$ for which the protocol does not terminate prematurely.
+In other words, if $\sigma_{AB}\in\Gamma_{QBER}$, then the protocol is expected to generate a secret key.
+Renner et al. in \cite{RGK_05} have demonstrated that, based on the conditions outlined above, it is possible to establish both a lower bound and an upper bound on the secret-key rate for any protocol involving one-way post-processing.